ConsenSysMesh/stow-box/README.md

-## Keys
+## Encryption Keys

-To learn more about the Keys that Linnia uses go [HERE](https://github.com/ConsenSys/linnia-resources/blob/master/KEYS.md)
+To learn more about encryption patterns and how Linnia uses them, go  [HERE](https://github.com/ConsenSys/linnia-resources/blob/master/KEYS.md)